 I have always been into fashion, but I do not acknowledge the so-called mass fashion, I love being some kind of outrageous extravaganza – a walking art instead.
 With all my deviations and extremes, as well as if taking into account my “more is more” approach, I am a real kitsch lover.
 And I have a lot of likeminded friends surrounding me.
 We are the actual ambassadors of Humana (second-hand chain store).
 Although, I also get my stage outfits designed by professional designers, such as RoRo.
 Also, now I might sound controversial but I do support the idea of minimalism, which is so trending now.
 I do not rely on it when choosing my outfits though.
-I admire harmonious and clean environment, just do not like wearing this “minimal harmony” or “harmonious minimalism” myself.
+I admire a harmonious and clean environment, I just do not like wearing this “minimal harmony” or “harmonious minimalism” myself.

 Do you consider yourself and your appearance being different from the others?

 This is not a secret that from time to time I still receive negative and even some kind of insulting comments.
 And this basically has been continuing since my years at school.
 I have always been looking differently than the ones around me and this, I believe, triggers all kinds of reactions, be it admiration or, sadly, bullying.
-Although, I was never keen on responding to those negative comments in the same manner I get them.
+Although I was never keen on responding to those negative comments, in the same manner, I get them.
 Rather than that, I am actually interested in knowing why someone is acting “this way” and what in particular causes negative reactions.
-When studying in college, I realised that looking different is a great thing!
+When studying in college, I realized that looking different is a great thing!
 Because only then you bring your own unique message to the rest of the world, and the world hears it.
 I believe so.

 Artist or performer?
 Where is the line between them?

 I call myself a performer at this phase of my life.
 And being an artist is a gradual process of becoming, with no ending point.
 But I believe an artist being my alter ego, my perfect two-in-one combination.
-So, both artist and performer complement each other in me.
+So, both artists and performers complement each other in me.
 They both are dancers, I am a dancer.
 And I do not care where I dance, what kind of people are around me.
 I love contrasts and I take the most I can from the dance floor.
 Lately, a Eurovision 2019 national selection has been my dance floor, where my ambition was to perform shows rather than regular concerts.
-And this is something what has been unseen yet in Lithuanian musical horizons, I think.
+And this is something that has been unseen yet in Lithuanian musical horizons, I think.
 I tend to combine singing with dancing and acting, meanwhile also emphasizing the role of expressive outfits and make-up.

 Could you elaborate more on your inspirational muses?
 In what shapes do they usually come to your head, influence your senses and wardrobe?